unchain0/Instalker/README.md

 # 📸 Instalker

-**Instalker** is a project that automates the download of Instagram profiles, leveraging the `instaloader` library for efficient and organized data collection.
+**Instalker** is a education project that automates the download of Instagram profiles, leveraging the `instaloader` library for efficient and organized data collection.

 ## ⚠️ Warnings

 Some considerations and recommendations when using this project.

-1. I don't recommend having more than 200 targets, due to Instagram's own limitations;
+1. **I don't recommend having more than 200 targets**, due to Instagram's own limitations, try splitting them with other accounts;
-2. Downloading highlights slows down downloads a LOT, especially if you have a large list of users;
+2. **Downloading highlights slows down downloads a lot**, especially if you have a large list of users;
 3. There's no problem using your main Instagram account, I've been using mine for a few months now and the most that's happened is a few warnings where I had to solve a captcha to unlock the account.
     3.1 If you use a recent account (no followers, no following, etc...) it can be blocked quickly by Instagram, but after a while you can recover it.
+    3.2 **Your account could be banned if you use a VPN**.
-4. I don't recommend downloading `tagged` on a large list of users, making it impossible to use the bot for a few hours, after which it returns to normal.
+4. I don't recommend downloading `tagged` on a large list of users (Instagram limitation) , making it impossible to use the bot for a few hours, after which it returns to normal.

 ## ✨ Main Features